Fire lookout tower

-A fire lookout tower, fire tower, or lookout tower is a tower that provides housing and protection for a person known as a "fire lookout", whose duty it is to search for wildfires in the wilderness.
-It is a small building, usually on the summit of a mountain or other high vantage point to maximize viewing distance and range, known as view shed.
-From this vantage point the fire lookout can see smoke that may develop, determine the location by using a device known as an Osborne Fire Finder, and call for wildfire suppression crews.
+A fire lookout tower, fire tower, or lookout tower is a tower that allows firefighters or park rangers to view and spot wildfires.
+Towers are usually on the summit of a mountain or other high vantage point to maximize viewing distance and range.
+From this vantage point the fire lookout can see smoke that may develop, determine the location by possibly using a device known as an Osborne Fire Finder, and call for wildfire suppression crews.
 Lookouts also report weather changes and plot the location of lightning strikes during storms.
 The location of the strike is monitored for a period of days afterwards, in case of ignition.